Robert Jenrick accepts role in Kemi Badenoch's top team - ExBulletin

 Robert Jenrick accepts role in Kemi Badenoch's top team

-The two men clashed in the final weeks of the leadership campaign, with Jenrick accusing Badenoch of being “disrespectful” to Conservative members by failing to set out policies.
+The two men clashed in the final weeks of the leadership campaign, with Jenrick accusing Badenoch for being “disrespectful” to Conservative members by failing to spell out policies.

-Badenoch said she would not have used the word and, defending her own approach, said she would not make a promise “unless I know how I am going to keep it”.
+Badenoch said she would not have used the word and, defending her own approach, said she would not make a promise “unless I know how I'm going to keep it”.

-However, after the conclusion of the competition, the two candidates exchanged warm words.

 In his victory speech on Saturday, Badenoch praised Jenricks' “energy and determination”, adding: “You and I know we don't disagree on much, and I have no doubt that that you have a key role to play in our party. for many years to come. »